GSA/devsecops-example/README.md

     terraform apply -target=aws_eip.jenkins
     ```

+    _NOTE: There is a circular dependency between the Terraform and Packer configurations.
+This workaround only creates the subset of the environment required for the AMI build._

 1. Create the Jenkins secrets.
     1. Create a secrets file. _Note that, for simplicity, we're putting the secrets in a file not checked into version control.
 A real project should put the secrets in a [Vault](https://docs.ansible.com/ansible/latest/vault.html)._